Top 10 Mistakes Beginners Make When Trying to Make Money Online

 Stick to one strategy long enough.

-Invest in your skills and tools.
+Invest in skills and tools.

 Avoid scams.